cbattlegear/SqlServerMigrationTraining/training/sql2019ads.md

 Resources used and authentication:
   - Azure SQL Server VM (Username/password)
     - SQL Server 2019 - AdventureWorks2019 (Windows Authentication)
-  - Azure SQL MI (SQL Server Authentication - Same username/password)
+  - Azure SQL MI (Azure Active Directory)
   - Azure Storage Account (SQL Server Credential will be created to authenticate)

 ***NOTE*** - *Same Azure Storage Account will be used, but you will create a new container.
 You will also create a new SAS and SQL Credentails.
 Use the Azure Portal to create the SAS in this module*